cppalliance/cppalliance.github.io/_posts/2026-08-18-ArnaudBecheler2026Q2Update.md

 ### Forging a New Shiny Thing

 And of course, because bringing in new features is an essential part of library maintenance, I have used the Boost.Graph 2026 workshop output (part of Joaquin's proposal) to implement a C++14 proof of concept for a unified semantics of graph property map manipulation based on operator overloading.

-It may be part of the next release if it is proven to avoid the pitfalls of named parameters (this feature began as syntactic sugar and ended up as one of the most costly and confusing features, and is planned for deprecation).
+It may be part of the next release if it is proven to avoid the pitfalls of named parameters (named parameters began as syntactic sugar and ended up as one of the most costly and confusing features, and is planned for deprecation).

 ### Side Quests in Loath-lorien